-Expenditure Review (PEER) report #487 "The Impact of Hurricane Katrina on Mississippi's Commercial Public Ports and Opportunities for Expansion of the Ports," was released June 20, 2006 and is available on their website: http://www.peer.state.ms.us/.
+Joint Committee on Performance Evaluation and Expenditure Review (PEER) Report #487 "The Impact of Hurricane Katrina on Mississippi's Commercial Public Ports and Opportunities for Expansion of the Ports," was released June 20, 2006 and is available on the PEER website: www.peer.state.ms.us.
 Another report, being compiled by the John C. Stennis Institute of Government at Mississippi State University, will evaluate state-level policy and legislative issues faced by first responders during and immediately after Hurricane Katrina and will offer recommendations for improvements in future disaster planning and response.